Molecular Biology Imagers

 A fast 1000 μm prescan function gives a rapid overview of the sample.
 The system provides a linear signal response over five orders of magnitude, providing a suitable basis for precise quantitation.

 Lasers can be exchanged in the field to accommodate new applications and fluorophores.

 Amersham Imager 600UV

-The system has an integrated analysis software and intuitive workflow to generate and analyze data quickly and easily.
+The system has integrated analysis software and an intuitive workflow to generate and analyze data quickly and easily.

 Maestro In-vivo Imaging System

 Maestro provides users with a patented method of removing autofluorescence emitted from images of plant and animal tissues to reveal otherwise hard-to-detect labeled targets of interest.
 The dramatic improvement in signal-to-noise can increase sensitivity up to several hundred-fold, enabling much smaller or fainter signals from biological targets to be detected earlier and accurately measured.
-The increased sensitivity over standard imaging techniques provided by Maestro’s high-quality spectral imaging technology enable experiments and models which simply cannot be performed on any other system.
+The increased sensitivity over standard imaging techniques provided by Maestro’s high-quality spectral imaging technology enables experiments and models which simply cannot be performed on any other system.